rasam29/ChainX/README.md

 Do a set of Task in Easy Way
 # Example

+// void is stance for the input data to The chan
+// String would be output of the chain

 public class TestChain extends Chain<Void, String> {

     @Override
     protected void doYourjob(Void inputData, OnActionListener<String> onActionListener) {
-        String name = "Rasam Arabzadeh"; // has been retrieved some how;
+        // has been retrieved some how;
+        //DataBase , Network , etc.....
+        String name = "Rasam Arabzadeh";
         onActionListener.onNext(name,new Test2Chain());
     }
 }